CHERUB Scientific Leadership

-Professor and Consultant Physician in HIV Medicine
+Professor of HIV and Communicable Diseases; Consultant Physician

 Sarah has been involved in designing and leading HIV international clinical studies for participants identified in acute HIV infection, and small proof of concept studies in HIV cure.